-Without you we simply wouldn't be able to make change happen.
+Without our supporters, we simply wouldn't be able to make change happen.
 Your trust is valuable to us and we are committed to being fully transparent and clear about the way we operate.

 1. Transparency about how we put your support to use